-Administrative expenses are incurred in connection with the operation of UCRS for costs such as staff salaries and benefits, OCIO operations, information systems, leased space, supplies and equipment, and professional services rendered by the benefits consultants, legal counsel and independent auditor, which are paid from UCRS' assets.
+Administrative expenses are incurred in connection with the operation of UCRS for costs such as staff salaries and benefits, UC Investments operations, information systems, leased space, supplies and equipment, and professional services rendered by the benefits consultants, legal counsel and independent auditor, which are paid from UCRS' assets.

 For the UCRSP Plans, investment management, trading, trust and custody expenses are deducted from investment income.
 The UCRSP Plans charge a per-participant administrative fee to cover costs of plan administrative services.
 The single quarterly fee applies regardless of how many plan accounts a participant holds.
-Administrative fees are used to pay for investor education, accounting, audit, legal and recordkeeping services.

-Administrative expenses are assessed to the UC-VERIP through an annual account servicing charge of \$10 per retiree.
+Administrative expenses; other than actuarial consulting fees, which are paid directly from plan assets; are assessed to the UC-VERIP through an annual account servicing charge of \$10 per retiree.